 The pronator quadratus sign can be an indirect sign of distal forearm trauma.
 It relies on displacement of the fat pad that lies superficial to the pronator quadratus muscle.
-Radiographic features Plain radiograph On lateral wrist radiographs, the pronator fat pad normally appears as a thin r...
+Pathology Displacement, anterior bowing, or obliteration of the fat plane in the setting of trauma may indicate a dista...

 Meniscal tears are the failure of the fibrocartilaginous menisci of the knee.
 There are several types and can occur in an acute or chronic setting.
 Meniscal tears are best evaluated with MRI.
 Pathology Acute meniscal tears occur after the rotatory trauma of the knee, whereas chronic degenerati...

 Wedge fractures are hyperflexion injuries to the vertebral body resulting from axial loading.
 Most commonly affecting the anterior aspect, wedge fractures are considered a single-column (i.e. stable) fracture.
 Less commonly wedge fractures refer to a subtype of tibial plateau fractures.
 This a...